-4.13.1 Security Specification (X-1)
+4.13.1 Security Specification (X-1) at BWI Marshall

-All construction projects at BWI Marshall shall include the standard specification X-1 Security Requirements for Construction.
-The designer shall request the latest version of the Security Specification from the MAA Project Manager.
+All construction projects at BWI Marshall shall include the standard specification X-1, Security Requirements During Construction.
+Designers must determine if the project is airside, terminal, or landside.
+Separate X-1 Specifications are included in Appendix D for projects on the airfield and for projects in the terminal.
+The designer shall verify that this the X-1 Specification in Appendix D is the latest version of the Security Specification with the MAA Project Manager.

-This specification shall be included with all construction projects in its entirety.
+The X-1 specification shall be included with all construction projects in its entirety.
+The Section titled "Project Specific Requirements" shall be edited for each project.
+Guidelines are provided in the specification.
 There are three items for consideration during design:

 - 1. Section titled "Project Specific Requirements" shall be edited for each project.
 Guidelines are provided in the specification. - 2.
 The Basis of Payment section shall be edited as indicated in the specification. - 3.
 Add Alternate Items and Allowance Items shall be paid as L.S. under X-1.
-A separate pay item shall be created for each alternate and allowance. - 4.13.2 Security Plan
+A separate pay item shall be created for each alternate and allowance.